Campusoft/knowledge_base/architecture/architecture.md

 - Se consistente.
 Si hace algo de cierta manera, haga todas las cosas similares de la misma manera
 - Comunicacion.

+# protocol

+## ActivityPub

+ The ActivityPub protocol is a decentralized social networking protocol based upon the [ActivityStreams] 2.0 data format.
+It provides a client to server API for creating, updating and deleting content, as well as a federated server to server API for delivering notifications and content.

+open protocol to implement federation

+Mastodon is based on open web protocols

 # Varios

 To identify and select the optimal model(s), architects must understand advantages and disadvantages of each model